 Facet Nerve Injection

-A facet nerve injection is a minimally invasive procedure that may relieve back pain by precisely identifying and treating the source of irritation in the nerves that run along the outer edge of the facet joints within the spine.
+A facet nerve injection is a minimally invasive procedure that may relieve back pain by precisely identifying and treating the source of irritation in the nerves running along the outer edge of the facet joints within the spine.
 Using image-guided technologies, the nerve pain source is identified and the physician can determine the best option to numb the nerve using either medication or radiofrequency (RF) rhizotomy.
-If multiple levels of pain exist within the facets, several injections may be required on different days to pinpoint the pain source in each location.
+If multiple levels of pain exist within the facets, several injections may be required on different days to further pinpoint the pain source in each location.
 The amount and length of relief from these injections varies for each person.

 - Using a thin needle and X-ray-guidance (fluoroscopy), a radiologist will inject contrast (X-ray dye) into or adjacent to the facet nerve thought to be causing your pain.
-Contrast is designed to ensure correct placement of the needle for the procedure.
+This helps ensure correct placement of the needle for the procedure.

-- X-rays are taken, and a combination of an anti-inflammatory (steroid) and anesthetic (numbing) medications are then injected for pain relief.
+- X-rays will be taken, and a combination of an anti-inflammatory (steroid) and anesthetic (numbing) medications will be injected to provide lasting pain relief.

-- You may be asked to wait after your procedure for observation.
+- You will be asked to wait 30-40 minutes after your procedure for observation.

 - You may experience temporary numbness and/or relief from your symptoms after the injection.

-- Your usual symptoms may then return and possibly be worse than usual for a day or two.
-The beneficial effects of the steroids usually require several days to take hold, but may take longer.
+- Your symptoms may be worse than usual for a day or two, as the beneficial effects of the steroids typically require several days to take full effect.

 - If there is no change in your symptoms after a week, your provider may want to investigate other possible sources for your pain.